-Magellanic penguins or spheniscus magellanicus are a medium-sized species of penguin named after the explorer Ferdinand Magellan, who was the first to record the animal during an expedition in 1519.
+Magellanic penguins or spheniscus magellanicus are a medium-sized penguin species named after the explorer Ferdinand Magellan, who was the first to record the animal during an expedition in 1519.
 They are identifiable by their distinctive white band which loops from each eye and meets at the underside of the throat.
-As a species, they are very closely-related to the African penguin.
+As a species, they are very closely related to the African penguin.

 Where do they live?

-Endemic to South America, the Magellanic penguin lives during breeding season in colonies predominantly located in southern Chile, along the coasts of Argentina, and in the Falkland Islands.
+Endemic to South America, the Magellanic penguin lives during the breeding season in colonies predominantly located in southern Chile, along the coasts of Argentina, and in the Falkland Islands.
+How long do Malleganic penguins live?
 Medium in size, they can survive for up to 25 years in the wild and are the most common penguin found in Southern Chile.

-For the location of their colonies, areas of grassland or tussac grass are preferred, as the ground here is most suitable for the burrows that the penguins use as their nests.
-Given that they live beneath ground, it’s often hard to conduct an accurate census of their numbers.
+For the location of their colonies, areas of grassland or tussac grass are preferred, as the ground here is most suitable for the burrows these Chilean penguins use as their nests.
+Given that they live beneath the ground, it’s often hard to conduct an accurate census of their numbers.

-Normally arriving to their colonies in September, it is the males who prepare the nest as they await the return of the females – then they work together to incubate the eggs for a period of three months.
-Chicks normally hatch at the end of December and in March, at which point the whole colony begins its migration north towards warmer climes and to follow the movement of anchovies, their preferred type of fish.
-During this period, penguins have been known to migrate as far north as Rio de Janeiro in Brazil, and even up to 3,000-miles (4,820km) north to Parque Paracas in Peru.
+Normally arriving in their colonies in September, it is the males who prepare the nest as they await the return of the females – then they work together to incubate the eggs for a period of three months.
+The chicks normally hatch at the end of December and in March, at which point the whole colony begins its migration north towards warmer climes and to follow the movement of anchovies, their preferred type of fish.
+During this period, these Chilean penguins have been known to migrate as far north as Rio de Janeiro in Brazil, and even up to 3,000-miles (4,820km) north to Parque Paracas in Peru.